Portland, Connecticut: Late nineteenth and twentieth centuries

 Before quarrying became the town's chief industry in the nineteenth century, Portland was known for its shipbuilding.
 The Gildersleeve village in town is associated with the Gildersleeve family, prominent shipbuilders in the 1800s.
 The first vessel built in town was launched in 1741.
 During the American Revolution and the War of 1812 many U.S. Navy vessels were built in various shipyards in town.
 Tinware and enamelware were produced in town in the late nineteenth century.
 Tobacco farming has also been a big industry in the town.
 During the American Civil War a number of vessels were also constructed in Portland, such as the steamship USS Guard (1857) and the bark USS J. C. Kuhn (1859).

 In 1895, the town decided to establish a public library, although private libraries had been in town for more than a century.
 The Portland Library was originally a room in Town Hall with about 800 books after the private Portland Library Association turned over all of its books.
 Within months of its establishment, Horace B. Buck, a native resident who later moved to Worcester, Massachusetts, donated $2,000 toward the erection of a separate library building, and the town appropriated another $1,000.
 Shaler & Hall and Brainerd Quarries contributed the brownstone, and before the building was finished, Buck gave another $500 (after his death, his estate gave another $2,500).
 The library moved into another building in 1981.

-In the early twentieth century, brownstone couldn't compete much with concrete, and the industry went into decline.
-In 1936, the Connecticut River flooded the quarries effectively ending the industry in town.
+In the early twentieth century, brownstone could not compete much with concrete, and the industry went into decline.
+In 1936, the Connecticut River flooded the quarries, effectively ending the industry in town.
 Shipbuilding also collapsed at this time.